Otomkins/GroupWebAutomationFrameworkProject/README.md

 ## Summary

+The project specification required us to create a testing framework to explore and test [Swag Labs](https://www.saucedemo.com/), a website created specifically for practising automation coding.
+Using exploratory testing to learn about the system under test (SUT), we identified the pages that we could test, the different ways in which they could be tested, and discussed any defects that we had discovered.
+All of these observations were transferred to our project board where we then fleshed them out into appropriate user stories, scenarios, and issues in preparation for building our framework.
+We then utilised the Selenium and SpecFlow tools to form automated tests in Gherkin to test the website.

 The project specification required us to create a test framework to explore and test. https://www.saucedemo.com/.
 This site was created specifically for practising automation.
 Using exploratory testing, we identified the pages that we could test, how we could test them in different ways and noted defects that we discovered along the way.
 We then used Selenium and SpecFlow to create automated tests in Gherkin to test the website.

 ## Architecture

 ![](https://github.com/Otomkins/GroupWebAutomationFrameworkProject/blob/main/ClassDiagram.PNG)

-## Using the framework
+## Using the Framework

-The application is based on the Page Object Model (POM) design pattern where each page of the website is assigned to its own class.
+The application is based on the Page Object Model (POM) design pattern where each page of the SUT is assigned to its own class.
 These classes hold properties which correspond to the HTML elements under test, and methods which correspond to the different ways in which we interact with these elements.
 These POMs can be found under the `Pages` directory of our application in which the model can be extended by creating new POMs.

 Newly created POMs are required to support a constructor that relies on dependency injection to create an instance of a web driver.
 To support this POM across the application, navigate to `SDWebsite.cs` within the `Pages` directory, create a property of the POM's type and assign this property in the constructor of `SDWebsite.cs`.